 Agua de Jamaica is made by brewing dried Hibiscus flowers into a tea and adding sugar to taste.
 It can be served hot but here in Mexico it is almost always served over ice.
 It is also commonly found in Central America, the Caribbean, Asia, Africa and even Italy although it goes by different names and often other ingredients such as ginger or lemon are added.
 The tea is also used for medicinal purposes in some countries due to the high Vitamin C and mineral content and it is believed to help regulate blood pressure.

-Aside from the potential health benefits we drink it because it’s delicious and refreshing.
+Aside from the potential health benefits we drink it because it’s delicious and refreshing and it’s a true Mexican experience.
 It has a slightly tart taste similar to cranberries so many people prefer it highly sweetened but when we make it at home we use very little sweetener.
 The dried Hibiscus flowers are easy to fine here in Mexico either in bulk bins at the market or prepackaged at the grocery store.
 Back in North America I would imagine it could be found at health food stores or Ethnic markets.

 It’s super simple to make.
 I rarely measure when I cook so for this I just played around with the amounts until it tasted good to me.